rhel-labs/instruqt/tuned/01-install-tuned/assignment.md

 dnf list tuned
 ```

-Here's what the result should look similar to:
+The output should look similar to this:

 <pre>